breezeyuner/multimodal_bev/README.md

-# multimodal BEV thesis project
+# Multimodal BEV thesis project

 The experiments are conduct on Alvis platform.